fusor/ansible-asb-modules/docs/add-new-modules.md

 ## Testing the module

-The apb modules are intended to run from within the context of a Docker image as part of a POD running in a Kubernetes or Openshift environment.
+The APB modules are intended to run from within the context of a Docker image as part of a POD running in a Kubernetes or OpenShift environment.
 They regularly will need to interact with resources created within these environments.
 In order to test your module you will need to take the following steps.

 1) Create or reuse an existing APB